HomeResourcesBlogData (Use and Access) Act receives Royal Assent

 The impact on smart data for policy and research

 The government see the building of data-sharing ecosystems across the economy as key to unlocking long-term economic growth.
-The Bill introduces new obligations for businesses to share data in specific circumstances, including for public interest and scientific research.
+The Act introduces new obligations for businesses to share data in specific circumstances, including for public interest and scientific research.
 This paves the way for Smart Data schemes to be embedded in sectors like healthcare, education, and transport, ultimately improving service delivery and efficiency.

-At Smart Data Foundry, we welcome the Data (Use and Access) Bill.
+At Smart Data Foundry, we welcome the Data (Use and Access) Act.
 Our work with private-sector data partners to responsibly open up de-identified financial data to the public and NGOs, as well as academic researchers, has shown the immense value this kind of data can deliver.
 It has the power to support evidence-based policymaking and help tackle some of society’s most pressing challenges; from poverty and inequality to broader questions of economic wellbeing.

 Smart data in action